ZQ - FREQUENTLY ASKED QUESTIONS

 I want to start a business.
 Where can I buy ZQ fabrics or yarns for making stuff?

 We work with a lot of ZQ supply chain partners that also like making stuff – from fabrics to yarns, to clothing to carpets.
 Drop us a line and share a bit about yourself, your business and vision.
 We can help hook you up with the best partners in the business.
+Contact us today!

 What makes ZQ fibre such high-quality?

 Great question.
 It really comes down to the people and animals that create it.
 Our growers comply with the ZQ Grower Standard, where standards are upheld with pride.
-The standards demand the best from our growers in animal welfare (think healthy, well fed sheep!), and environmental practise, resulting in strong, white, long staple fibre that’s fit for the market it’s grown for.
+The standards demand the best from our growers in animal welfare (think healthy, well fed sheep!), and environmental practice, resulting in strong, white, long staple fibre that’s fit for the market it’s grown for.
 Each fleece is hand selected.
 Every single one.
 Which means a highly skilled ‘classer’ or wizard of wool, inspects the fibre’s quality and assesses whether it meets the contract specification or not.
 That way you know you’re only getting the wool quality you ask for, and no floor sweepings.

 How do you harvest your wool?